becdetat/belfryimages.github.com/_posts/2012-04-29-setting-up-mef.md

 I'm going to have three plugins:

 - A `IHelloWorldPlugin` plugin that replies with a `Hello, World!` message when called,
-- A `IHelloWorldPlugin` plugin that takes a `IGetName` dependency that provides a name from the consuming application, and replies with a `Hello, {{name}}!` message when called, and
+- A `IHelloWorldPlugin` plugin that takes a `IGetName` dependency that provides a name from the consuming application, and replies with a `Hello, *name*!` message when called, and
 - A `IGoodbyeCruelWorldPlugin` that replies with its own message when called

 ## Initial setup